overtools/TACTLib/README.md

 (none of this is true yet)

 ##### VFS: (Black Ops 4)
-Not all features are implemented yet.
-GetFiles(string subDir) is just an idea for now.
 ```cs
 ClientHandler client = new ClientHandler(path);
 if (client.VFS == null) {